Eli-Murphy/ACSLstrings/README.md

 This is a school project where Elijah Murphy, Logan Osher, and Jack Sipple were assigned to create a string modifier project.
 We were given words that was needed to modify to output a specific string.

+###### PLEASE NOTE that this .md file was written by Eli Murphy.
+Code attached is not 100% Eli Murphy's code.

 ## Project Info:
 PROBLEM: Given a character string and a list of functions that operate on strings, calculate the resulting string.